intel/intel-inb-manageability/docs/In-Band Manageability Developer Guide.md

 -   To overwrite the existing configuration file with a new one then use the **Load Element Manifest**.

+Note: ubuntuAptSource tag is no longer used or required for current or newer versions

 The following commands are useful to append, remove values for parameters that have multiple values.
 Parameters that have multiple values are **trustedRepositories**, **sotaSW** and **ubuntuAptSource**.